pcRipper/CRUD_CS/README.md

 ### <a id="entities-htu"></a>Entities ###
 There are six rules for proper use :
 * Every field must be a property and public ;
-* Every field must go in same order as in the db table ;
+* Every field must match in name with table fields, and generaly in count ;
-* Every field must have the same name in constructor too;
+* Class must have constructor with all fields ;
+* Constructor parameters names must match with fields names ;
-* Entity class must have the same name as the table in DB;
+* Entity class must have the same name as the table in DB ;
 * Entity must implement `CRUD_Entityt` interface functions in order to parse from `DataRow` and to `string`;
-* Entity must have an empty new constructor;
+* Entity must have an empty new constructor ;

 There is an example for `User` class in `C#` and `MySQL` table :
   * `CRUD_Entity` interface